Code of Conduct

-9.1 Obligations to employees under international conventions and social security laws, and regulations arising from the regular employment relationship, shall not be avoided through the use of short term contracting (such as contract labour, casual labour or day labour), sub-contractors or other labour relationships.
+9.1 Obligations to employees under international conventions and social security laws, and regulations arising from the regular employment relationship, shall not be avoided through use of short term contracting (such as contract labor, casual labor or day labor), sub-contractors or other labor

 9.2 All workers are entitled to a contract of employment that shall be written in a language they understand.

-9.3 The duration and content of apprenticeship programs shall be clearly defined.
+9.3 The duration and content of apprenticeship programs shall be clearly define.

 Brav has a zero tolerance for corruption.
 We require full transparency for all business transaction and do not accept bribes, facilitation payments or any other kind of improper benefits to take place between Brav and suppliers or between suppliers and subcontractors.
-Our policy is further described in the document Brav Anti-Corruption Policy (presented upon request).
+Our policy is further described in the document Brav Anti-Corruption Policy.